ncsurobotics/DEPRECATED-acoustics-2016/Apps/pinger_finder/README.md

 # Pinger Finder
 An application that computes position vectors pointing to the hydrophone location, and relays that information back to seawolf.

+# Running the main program
+**Step 0: Building the executable files and installing dependencies**

+Instructions for taking care of all the dependancies are given below.
+The lab Beaglebone should have all this taken care of, so generally it's safe to move on to the next step if you're using the lab Beaglebone.

+**Step 0.1: Run make to compile any changes in the source code if necessary** Simply issue the following command

+     make

+**Step 1: Run the program**

+Issue the following command to run the program

+     python main.py n    #BUG: Usually doesn't work on first time after fresh boot.
+                         #^^Try again if some error regarding the mmc shows up.

+whereas n is the number of samples that the ADC will collect and return to the user.
+Some diagnostic information will be displayed in order to indicate how quickly these samples were captured.
+To review the data collected, print out the "y" variable from main.py.

+# Cleaning up
+If things get messy, just run

+     make clean

 # Dependencies
 To run this program, you must have/do the following: